Stanley Chang

 I do HCI research and teach UX in Taiwan

-I am Yung-Ju (Stanley) Chang, an Associate Professor at National Yang Ming Chiao Tung University in Taiwan where I work in the Department of Computer Science and Institute of Communication Studies.
+I am Yung-Ju (Stanley) Chang, an Associate Professor at the National Yang Ming Chiao Tung University in Taiwan, affiliated with the Department of Computer Science and Institute of Communication Studies.
+Currently, I am a visiting scholar at Stanford University, Department of Communication, contributing to the Human Screenome Project.
 I have a B.S. in Computer Science from National Chiao Tung University and an M.S. and Ph.D. in the School of Information from the University of Michigan.
 I have worked as a research intern at Microsoft Research and a Research Associate at the University of Michigan, where I was affiliated with the Michigan Interactive Social Computing group and the Interaction Ecologies Group led by Prof. Mark W. Newman.
-Currently, I lead the Mobile and Ubiquitous Interaction Lab at National Yang Ming Chiao Tung University.
+Currently, I am the director of the Mobile and Ubiquitous Interaction Lab (MUILab) at National Yang Ming Chiao Tung University.
 My research focuses on the intersection of Human-Computer Interaction (HCI) and Ubiquitous Computing (Ubicomp), with interests in intelligent notification systems, mobile crowdsourcing, human-AI communication, and mobile media consumption.

 For prospective students: